AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Chat Rooms/agora_chat_classroom_ios.md

                       oldOwner:(NSString *)aOldOwner {

   }

+// Occurs when basic information of the chat room is changed.
+- (void)chatroomSpecificationDidUpdate:(EMChatroom *)aChatroom {

+  }

 /**
  *  When custom chat room attributes are set or changed, all room members receives this callback.
  *  @param roomId    The chat room ID.